 Susan Lintonsmith has served as a Class II member of our Board since September 13, 2021.
-Ms. Lintonsmith currently works for a private equity firm as the Chief Operating Officer for a large European Wax Center franchisee.
-Prior to this role, she served as the Chief Brand Officer of AtYourGate, an in-airport order app and delivery service for passengers, flight crews, and airport employees.
-Prior to AtYourGate, she was the CEO of Elements Massage, a national massage therapy brand with over 250 locations across the United States and Canada.
-Ms. Lintonsmith previously was CEO of Quiznos, the global sandwich chain with franchised restaurants in 32 countries, where she led the turn-around plan that resulted in profitable growth after years of store closures and declining sales.
+Ms. Lintonsmith currently works for a private equity firm as the Chief Operating Officer for a large European Wax Center franchisee, a position she has held since 2022.
+Prior to this role, she served as the Chief Brand Officer of AtYourGate, an in-airport order app and delivery service for passengers, flight crews, and airport employees from 2020 to 2021.
+Prior to AtYourGate, she was the CEO of Elements Massage, a national massage therapy brand with over 250 locations across the United States and Canada from 2019 to 2020.
+Ms. Lintonsmith previously was CEO of Quiznos, the global sandwich chain with franchised restaurants in 32 countries, where she led the turn-around plan that resulted in profitable growth after years of store closures and declining sales from 2012 to 2018.
 Prior to Quiznos, she was the CMO at Red Robin Gourmet Burgers, Inc. and held various management positions at Dean Foods Company, Western Union Company, the Coca-Cola Company, Einstein Noah Restaurant Group, Inc. and Pizza Hut.
-Ms. Lintonsmith currently serves on the board of directors of Checkers & Rally's Drive-In Restaurants.
+Ms. Lintonsmith has served on the board of directors of Checkers & Rally's Drive-In Restaurants since 2023 and Regis Corporation (NASDAQ: RGS) since January 2025.

-• Director Qualifications: We believe Ms. Lintonsmith's qualifications to serve on the Board of Directors include her 30 years of experience as a strategist and branding expert in highly competitive consumer industries, and her executive leadership experience.
+• Director Qualifications: We believe Ms. Lintonsmith's qualifications to serve on the Board include her 35 years of experience as a strategist, branding expert and operational leader in highly competitive consumer industries, and her executive leadership experience.